ryanwdavies/final-project-ThamesBoats/README.md

 ```bash
 git clone https://github.com/ryanwdavies/final-project-ThamesBoats.git
 ```
+Note:

-Note: The artefacts in the project are configured to use socket: http://127.0.0.1:8545 (same as http://localhost:8545).
+The artefacts in the project are configured to use socket: http://127.0.0.1:8545 (same as http://localhost:8545).
 Ganache GUI defaults to port 7545 and should be configured in the settings to use port 8545.

+The 12 word mnemonic in truffle should be seeded in the MetaMask browser extension so that MetaMask can sign for and display those same balances.

 #### Compile, Migrate and Test Thames Boats
 Ensure that Ganache is running and listening on port 8545.